British National Party: Decline (2014–present)

 In January 2015, membership of the party numbered 500, down from 4,220 in December 2013.
 At the general election in 2015, the BNP fielded eight candidates, down from 338 in 2010.
 The party's vote share declined 99.7% from its 2010 result.
 In January 2016, the Electoral Commission de-registered the BNP for failing to pay its annual registration fee of £25.
 At this time, it was estimated that BNP assets totalled less than £50,000.
 According to the commission, "BNP candidates cannot, at present, use the party's name, descriptions or emblems on the ballot paper at elections."
 A month later, the party was re-registered.
 There were ten BNP candidates at the general election in 2017.
 At the 2018 local elections, the party's last remaining councillor—Brian Parker of Pendle—decided not to stand for re-election, leaving the party without representation at any level of UK government.
 The BNP fielded only one candidate, David Furness, at the 2019 general election in Hornchurch and Upminster, where he came last.

 The BNP has been essentially inactive since 2019, and has not put forward a single candidate in any elections since the 2021 local elections.
+The Financial Times noted in 2026 that the BNP had de facto disappeared.